TravisMoleski/yolov7/README.md

 ```

 ### RUN THIS AFTER ABOVE CONDITIONS ARE MET TO PROCESS AND STORE VIDEO:
 Will need to change video file name and target FPS.
+Output will be automatically saved to ./runs/detect/*
 ```shell
 python3 detect.py --weights ./weights/yolov7.pt --conf 0.25 --img-size 480 --source ./video/04072023Uptown.mp4
 ```